 The Act of Union was passed in 1840, and implemented, in 1841.
 Upper Canada and Lower Canada became the Province of Canada and remained a colony of Britain.

-The British intended that this policy would facilitate assimilation of the French, but the French, led by such astute reform leaders as Louis Hippolyte LaFontaine, took advantage of divisions among the English-speaking legislators by allying themselves with the reformers from Canada West to push for responsible government and to make themselves indispensable for governmental stability.
+The British intended that this policy would facilitate the assimilation of the French.
+Still, the French, led by such astute reform leaders as Louis Hippolyte LaFontaine, took advantage of divisions among the English-speaking legislators by allying themselves with the reformers from Canada West to push for responsible government and to make themselves indispensable for governmental stability.

 However, Robert Balwin and Louis-Hippolyte faced opposition.

 Realizing he [Sydenham] had almost no support in Lower Canada (at this time Canada East), he reorganised electoral ridings to give the Anglo-Canadian population more votes, and in areas where that was infeasible, he allowed English mobs to beat up French candidates.
 Louis-Hippolyte Lafontaine was one such candidate who suffered from Sydenham’s influence; Lafontaine eventually left Canada East to work with Robert Baldwin in creating a fairer union for both sides.
 The new constitution, after being carried through the colonial parliaments and ratified by the House of Commons, came into force on 10 February 1841.
 It led ultimately to the great confederation of 1867.

 Robert Baldwin and Louis-Hippolyte LaFontaine were friends.
 In fact, Robert Baldwin arrange for Louis-Hippolyte LaFontaine to run for office in in York (Toronto) and La Fontaine won his seat.